Grelot/blog/content/articles/guide-to-creating-r-package/index.md

 tags = ["tech"]
 +++

-## Introduction

 In R, the fundamental unit of shareable code is the package.
-A package bundles together code, data, documentation, and tests, and is easy to share with others.
-As of June 2019, there were over 14,000 packages available on the Comprehensive R Archive Network, or CRAN, the public clearing house for R packages.
+A package bundles together code, data, documentation, and tests, and is easy to share with others. <!-- more -->As of June 2019, there were over 14,000 packages available on the Comprehensive R Archive Network, or CRAN, the public clearing house for R packages.
 In this article I describe how to create a R package step-by-step so that others can easily download and use your code.

 <div style="background: #f1f1f1; ">